Intent – what do we want to achieve?

-We strive for a high quality maths education that enables children to develop self-awareness, independence and resilience within their maths learning.
-We want our children to be continually challenged and have the highest expectations of themselves.
+In the KT Federation we aim for a high quality Maths education that enables children to develop self-awareness, independence and resilience within their Maths learning.
+We want our children to be continually challenged and have the highest expectations.

 - Become fluent in the fundamentals of mathematics and are able to recall and apply knowledge rapidly and accurately.